pneumus/Linux/tutorial/basic_linux_commands.md

   ## ls --color
   The <b>--color</b> switch will list elements with different colors
   Note: This is a built-in ( aliased ) functionality in most modern distros.
-  Folders are blue, files are white in the sample below:
+  Folders are blue, files are white in the sample below:   &nbsp;
   <img width="1545" height="84" alt="image" src="https://github.com/user-attachments/assets/6785788d-5446-4c9a-83ba-1f8954740fe9" />